Kansas Highways: Numbers 140-159

 History

-K-150 in Johnson county was established in a January 5, 1955 Highway Commission connecting US 50 near Olathe to Missouri Highway 150.
-The number was derived from Missouri 150, notwithstanding the fact that there is another K-150 in Marion and Chase counties.
+K-150 in Johnson County was established in a January 5, 1955 Highway Commission connecting US 50 near Olathe to Missouri Highway 150.
+The number was derived from Missouri 150, even though there is another K-150 in Marion and Chase counties.
 The route was turned back via a KDOT resolution on March 31, 1996.
 By this time, the entire K-150 corridor had been urbanized.

 K-152